thecodersguilduk/wda-curriculum/lessons/deployment2.md

 Last reviewed **10 July 2018** by **Crispin Read**

 ## Description
 In this session we'll look at more deployment, using web-hooks to automatically deploy from a branch and linking different branches to different environments.
-We'll also look at
+We'll also look at container based sysytems in particular Docker.

 ### Why this is important